INTRO VIDEOS CLOUD COMPUTING DIRECTORY GLOSSARY ABOUT THE AUTHOR PRESS CONTACT SITE MAP

 The fundamental building block of cloud computing infrastructure is the server.
 Cloud computing servers are basically computers on which online applications can be run and data can be stored.
 When provided by an IaaS vendor, cloud servers can also be real or virtual.

 Dedicated physical servers and virtual server instances can perform exactly the same functions.
-However, there are some differences between them.
+But there are also some important differences between them.
 For a start, virtual server instances are cheaper to supply as each does not require its own piece of physical hardware in a cloud data centre.
 On the other hand, virtual server instances are sometimes seen as less secure by those who do not want to share server hardware with other customers.
 For this reason, four categories of IaaS are available.
 These are most commonly known as "private clouds", "dedicated hosting", "hybrid hosting" and "cloud hosting".

 The four categories of IaaS are represented in the figure below.
 In each case a large rectangle outlines a cloud data centre.
 In this data centre there are then a number of dedicated physical servers (shown as small rectangles), together with a number of virtual server instances (shown as circles within a cloud).
 Dedicated physical servers or virtual server instances in the figure are shown in solid rather than outline when they are part of a particular IaaS category.